 Related Article: What Is Final Expense Insurance?

-If thinking about how much the average funeral costs makes you worry about how you or your loved ones will come up with that much cash, it may be time to start saving.
+- If thinking about how much the average funeral costs makes you worry about how your survivors will come up with that much cash, it may be time to start saving.
 If you’re eligible for final expense life insurance, you may opt for that.
 Because of the low policy benefit, these policies tend to come with low premiums, too.
 Or, you could buy a bigger term life insurance policy that your beneficiary could use to both pay for your funeral and cover other expenses.

 Photo credit: ©iStock.com/jaconelli, ©iStock.com/theJIPEN, ©iStock.com/strathroy